jazz-improvisation

 Practice active listening:

-• Play duo with a single accompanist (bass, guitar, or piano).
+- Play duo with a single accompanist (bass, guitar, or piano).
 Focus on matching their dynamic level, breathing with their phrasing, and answering their rhythmic cues.
+If they play a series of staccato chords, respond with a staccato phrase.

-• During a group rehearsal, intentionally play half the notes you normally would—use the extra mental bandwidth to hear what everyone else is doing.
+- During a group rehearsal, intentionally play half the notes you normally would—use the extra mental bandwidth to hear what everyone else is doing.
+Notice how the drummer accents the form, or how the pianist comps around your lines.

-• Record your own solos and listen back.
+- Record your own solos and listen back.
 Note moments where you reacted to a drummer’s accents or a pianist’s chord substitution.
 Observe where you ignored them.
+Mark the time stamps and analyze what you could have done differently.

-• Move physically: nod, tap your foot, or sway in time with the rhythm section.
-This bodily connection keeps you inside the groove.
+- Move physically: nod, tap your foot, or sway in time with the rhythm section.
+This bodily connection keeps you inside the groove and helps you anticipate rhythmic shifts.

 7. Under‑Investing in Ear Training